joewellhe/Medica--Rag-Survey/README.md

 #### Embedding-based Retriever

+Also called dense retriever.
 We can construct a semantic retriever by combining an embedding method with a vector store.
 However, it is crucial to select an appropriate embedding model, as the training corpora of these models vary, leading to differing abilities to encode various types of documents.

 ##### General Embedding Models